misaacson01/Operant_Temp_Assay_V2/README.md

     c) Navigate to the file location where this repository was downloaded and click on the folder name
     d) "Save" and "Close"
 3) In the Matlab command window, type "edit TV2_Test_Experiment"
-4) In Matlab's "Editor" tab, click run
+4) In Matlab's "Editor" tab, click "Run"
 5) Watch the command window and the apparatus to check that everything is working correctly

 ## Running an experiment